shaloo/docs.arcana/docs/migration/beta_auth_v0.3.0_migration.md

 ### Developer Dashboard

 * There were some breaking changes in the registered application database schema.
 If you were already using an older version of the Auth SDK, you need to re-register and configure your application again using the latest Arcana Developer Dashboard.
-The **App Address** assigned to you earlier will not work.
+The **{{config.extra.arcana.app_address}}** assigned to you earlier will not work.
 You need to re-register and obtain a new one.
-Make sure you use the new **App Address** while integrating with the Auth SDK.
+Make sure you use the new **{{config.extra.arcana.app_address}}** while integrating with the Auth SDK.

 ### Auth SDK